… or repairs mayhem … sort of

 If I remember correctly it was Friday evening so we’ve failed to even spot a problem … because …

-From obvious reasons, I didn't restart work on this unit on Saturday morning .... but a bit later ;)
+For obvious reasons, I didn’t restart work on this unit on Saturday morning …. but a bit later 😉

 Anyway, CPC was completely dead – black screen.
 My first assumption was that 40007 or Z80 was simply fried.
 Since both chips are socketed it is kinda “low hanging fruit” to check, isn’t it?

-It turned out that socket is covered with a thermal paste of some sort.
-I've quickly desoldered it and put a new socket.
+It turned out that the socket is covered with a thermal paste of some sort.
+I quickly desoldered it and put it in a new socket.

-Unfortunately no progress :( ... still black screen.
+Unfortunately, no progress 🙁 … still a black screen.

 Now I was like, that has to be RAM!
-I've checked if any chip is hot or warm at least but it wasn't so I've left it.
-As usual, I've visited throne room seeking for a solution :D
+I’ve checked if any chip is hot or warm at least but it wasn’t so I’ve left it.
+As usual, I’ve visited the throne room seeking a solution 😀

-The solution didn't come so next thing on a checklist was 40009 - an EPROM.
+The solution didn’t come so the next thing on a checklist was 40009 – an EPROM.

-A few minutes later I had brand new socket soldered on the board
+A few minutes later I had a brand new socket soldered on the board

 As a lazy bastard, I’ve found out that very often I can get away with a quick replacement of a most suspicious element instead of dull measuring or analysis.

-The downside is that from time to time I find myself in a loop which is hard to escape.
-That was exactly the case this time :D
+The downside is that from time to time I find myself in a loop that is hard to escape.
+That was exactly the case this time 😀

 I should have started with RAM chips.
 Seriously, RAM CHIPS FIRST !!!!